roboticsuic/UIC-Easy-Breath/Description.md

 **_4. Circuit_:**

-This is the circuit we have proposed, nonetheless, conexions can be modified as one wishes:
+Here you will find the proposed circuit with the corresponding connections:
 ![Connections](https://github.com/roboticsuic/UIC-Easy-Breath/blob/main/Extra/Connections.jpeg)